-Any time a student travels to and from school, there is the risk they will get on the wrong the bus, get off at the wrong stop, miss their bus, a parent might forget to meet their kindergarten student and so on.
+Any time a student travels to and from school, there is the risk they will get on the wrong bus, get off at the wrong stop, miss their bus, a parent might forget to meet their kindergarten student and so on.
 This happens every day with students who have only one home.
-An alternating schedule which may occur on different vehicles located at different areas on the school grounds and stopping at different locations is more challenging for a child to manage on his/her own.
+An alternating schedule may occur on different vehicles located in different areas on the school grounds, and stopping at different locations is more challenging for a child to manage on his/her own.
 It is very important that parents/guardians have a good grasp of their child’s ability to understand the schedule and to self-advocate when transportation does not go as planned.

 In some cases, custody and access schedules may be affected by PD/PA Days, as well as holidays.
 PD Days should be taken into consideration when planning your transportation schedule.
-There are multiple school calendars depending on which school board your child attends, and their grade level.
+There are multiple school calendars depending on which school board your child attends and their grade level.
 Please visit OCDSB School Year Calendars for the Ottawa-Carleton District School Board or OCSB School Year Calendars for the Ottawa Catholic School Board.